huggingface/datasets/datasets/so_stacksample/README.md

 This is organized as three tables:

-Questions contains the title, body, creation date, closed date (if applicable), score, and owner ID for all non-deleted Stack Overflow questions whose Id is a multiple of 10.
+Questions table contains the title, body, creation date, closed date (if applicable), score, and owner ID for all non-deleted Stack Overflow questions whose Id is a multiple of 10.
-Answers contains the body, creation date, score, and owner ID for each of the answers to these questions.
+Answers table contains the body, creation date, score, and owner ID for each of the answers to these questions.
 The ParentId column links back to the Questions table.
-Tags contains the tags on each of these questions.
+Tags table contains the tags on each of these questions.

 ### Supported Tasks and Leaderboards